-Two of the most popular configurations for farm machinery sheds are the drive-through machinery shed and open-front machinery sheds.
+Two of the most popular configurations for farm machinery sheds are drive-through machinery shed and open-front machinery sheds.

 If you are planning a machinery shed project and are considering either of these configurations, read on to find out which will work best for your machinery storage.
 Or watch the video below to hear Lennie discuss the three different machinery shed configurations we offer.

 Drive-through machinery sheds